DRVTiny/monitoring_zabipi/README.md

 For now, it is in (very) early development stage.

-* SSL is not supported /NIY
-* API usage without authentication is not supported /NIY
+* API usage without authentication is not supported /N.I.Y.

 ## Development